chinamike65/hugo-tuolesi/content/book5/book5en.md

 123

-The Mahayana view is the bodhisattva's resource path.
+The Mahayana view is the bodhisattva's Path of Accumulation.

 The first path to pursue Buddhahood is the Mahayana Accumulation Path.
 The Mahayana conception requires not only renunciation, but also Bodhicitta.

 From the moment of attaining bodhicitta, one has entered the path of Mahayana sustenance.

-The Mahayana resource path is also divided into lower, middle and upper grades, because it takes a long time to accumulate blessings for countless kalpas.
+The Mahayana Path of Accumulation is also divided into lower, middle and upper grades, because it takes a long time to accumulate blessings for countless kalpas.

 The Mahayana Accumulation Path has Bodhicitta, Dharma joy, the five eyes, and a great power of vows.
 The Hinayana Accumulation Path does not have these.